 It comes with 60 velocity-sensitive sounds divided into three categories.
-First is the traditional Cajon sounds, and then the electronic percussion, as well as SFX.
+First is the traditional Cajon sounds, then the electronic percussion, and SFX.
 You can easily select any of these sounds for playing through the top part of the box.

 There is a good handle on the upper/ rear part of the instrument.
 This can easily handle a Roland amplifier.
 The art servers two purposes – as a handle, and as a sound home.

 On one end of your hand, there is a recess, while on the other, is a hole that allows emanation of acoustic tones.

 The mains input is at the rear back, though a little lower.
 This part also carries the 12 hours six AA battery casing, the mix-in for MP3 and CD players, and a jack out.
 There is also a volume and trigger balance knob between the rear panel “head” and the “edge.”
 A 12 hours play time with six AA battery is guatanteed.

 Electronic Cajon Settings